 4.3.3 8 Myr

 After 5 Myr, the most massive stars in the starburst cool off and form Red Super Giants (RSGs).
 At 8 Myr, RSGs dominate the near-IR portion of the spectrum.
-The Geneva instantaneous begin falling off rapidly beyond 6 Myr, especially in the case of the opticalIR lines.
+The Geneva instantaneous track emission lines begin falling off rapidly beyond 6 Myr (approximately 0.5 – 1.0 dex lower at 8 Myr than 6 Myr), especially in the case of the optical, most IR, and IR fine structure lines.
+The Geneva and Padova continuous tracks, however, continue to emit constantly across the 5-8 Myr range.

 4.4 Dust